 At interview, we are not impressed by people who are simply confident, or articulate, or over-prepared, or well practised.
 The interviews are sufficiently long and technical that we hope they give everybody the opportunity to show what they can do, irrespective of how confident or shy, calm or nervous they are.

-Often, the interviewers will give you the chance to influence the direction that the interview takes, by asking you for information about things you are interested in, or topics you may have recently covered at school.
+Often, the interviewers will give you the chance to influence the direction that the interview takes, by asking you about things you are interested in, or topics you have recently covered at school.
 So, while you shouldn't prepare 'topics' in any formal sense, you should be prepared to talk about your interests and things you mentioned in your UCAS personal statement.

 However the interviews develop, the interviewers will not seek to trip you up; they just want to see how you will respond to the sorts of intellectual challenges you will face at university.